rnetonet/enviot/README.md

 ## What it is ?

-EnvIOT is very simple, yer fully functional, framework to monitor environment conditions using IOT solutions.
+**EnvIOT** is a very simple, yet fully functional, framework to monitor environment conditions using IOT solutions.

 It´s divided in three big layers: